Skip Navigation

 Rock Palace

-© All Rights Reserved kiwilara
+© kiwilara

 The old city of Sana'a is located in the north of the country at an altitude of 2,200 m and has inhabited for more than 2,500 years.
 In the 7th and 8th centuries the city became a major centre for the propagation of Islam.
 There are many ancient buildings that witness this period, among which are 103 mosques and many hammams (bading and washing places) and thousand of houses built before the 11th century.
-It is on the Unesco list as well and for further reading, check the Sana'a article.
+It is on the Unesco World Heritage List as well and for further reading, check the Sana'a article.

 Other sights and activities

-• Mocha - an old port town best known for its popular strand of coffee, located on the Red Sea in Tihama.
+- Mocha - an old port town best known for its popular strand of coffee, located on the Red Sea in Tihama.

-• Marib - East of Sana'a lies the legendary town of Marib where the pillars of the ancient temple still stand to remind one of bygone glory.
+- Marib - East of Sana'a lies the legendary town of Marib where the pillars of the ancient temple still stand to remind one of bygone glory.

 Events and Festivals